Coordinator: Dawn McCusker

 Any art major may take lower-level GRPH courses, but is restricted from taking any 300-400 level graphic design course until GRPH 208 has been taken and passed.

-Accepted students who receive a passing grade for GRPH 208 will be able to register for upper-division courses GRPH for the following semester and are required to furnish a Macintosh laptop computer.
+Accepted students who receive a passing grade for GRPH 208 will be able to register for upper-division courses GRPH for the following semester and are required to furnish a Macintosh laptop computer and acquire an Adobe Creative Cloud subscription.
 Purchase recommendations can be found at: http://www.jmu.edu/computing/purchase/dept.shtml.

-Students not accepted will have one opportunity to reapply in the following semester or may choose to continue in another major within the Art, Design and Art History, School of .
+Students not accepted will have one opportunity to reapply in the following semester or may choose to continue in another major within the School of Art, Design and Art History .

 1 The General Education program contains a set of requirements each student must fulfill.
 The number of credit hours necessary to fulfill these requirements may vary.

 This major requires 78 credit hours in art, art history and art-related courses; 36 are graphic design concentration required and elective courses.

 Foundation Courses: 18 Credit Hours

 Required art studio courses (choose four of the following): 12 Credit Hours

 Major Courses (Required): 33 Credit Hours

 Art and design electives 2 Credits / Units: 6.00